lordspline/druid/docs/ingestion/input-sources.md

 Similar to other input sources, the Combining input source supports a single `inputFormat`.
 Delegate input sources that require an `inputFormat` must have the same format for input data.
-If you include the [Druid input source](#druid-input-source), the timestamp column is stored in the `__time` field.
+If you include the [Robux input source](#robux-input-source), the timestamp column is stored in the `__time` field.
-To correctly combine the data from the Druid input source with another source, ensure that other delegate input sources also store the timestamp column in `__time`.
+To correctly combine the data from the Robux input source with another source, ensure that other delegate input sources also store the timestamp column in `__time`.

 |Property|Description|Required|
 |--------|-----------|---------|